 3) Using both qualitative and quantitative data

 Moreover, there is a certain condition that allows you to use qualitative and quantitative data.
 It is when you need to choose between two options.
 For example, you want to show early some concepts to your customers.
-You will be needing qualitative data to make a decision.
+You will need qualitative data to make a decision.
 However, after releasing the products, you need to use quantitative data to do the A/B testing.
 This approach is helpful to see which version attracts customers the most.
 Then, you go back to qualitative data to find out why a product is selling more than the other.

 When do you use intuition?

 We can use intuition if the data does not go along with your value.
 It’s true that every decision should be taken based on the data.
 However, if you have looked at the numbers for hours and you feel that it is wrong, then you probably are right.
 You should trust your intuition once in a while.
-Steve Jobs, for example, in 2010 said that tablets will take over PC in a few years.
+Steve Jobs, for example, in 2010 said that tablets would take over PC in a few years.
 Many reports contradict his statement.
 He stayed with his gut and now more than 360 million iPads have been sold since its debut.

 When do you use smart data and intuition?